How do I get soil and/or irrigation water tested?

 - Sample collection: Gather/prepare soil samples per ESTL documentation

-- Sample delivery: Samples must be mailed to the testing lab in Gainesville, per ESTL documentation
+- Sample delivery: Samples must be mailed to the testing lab in Gainesville, per ESTL documentation.
+Mailing/shipment is the responsibility of the individual.

 - Miscellaneous: edis.ifas.ufl.edu/pdffiles/SS/SS18700.pdf